How to Create a Staging Site for WordPress: 4 Methods Explained

 • Go to your InstaWP dashboard.
 Simply click on the + Add New and select a template from the From Templates tab.

-Alternatively, you can choose a template from Store and proceed.
+Alternatively, you can choose a template from the Store and proceed.

 • Once the staging site is created, you’ll receive access details and a unique URL to access the staging environment.
 You can now start testing your WordPress changes using the template-based staging site.

-Start with installing the InstaWP Connect plugin on your live WordPress website.
+Want to create a staging from a live?
+Start by installing the InstaWP Connect plugin on your live WordPress website.
 You can find this WordPress staging plugin by navigating to the Plugins section in your WordPress dashboard and searching for “InstaWP Connect.”
 Once installed, activate the plugin.
-Now –

 Create WP Staging Site: After activating the plugin, click on the “Create Staging” option in the InstaWP Connect menu.
 This will initiate the process of creating a staging site in the cloud.